AllPoland/ArcViewer/README.md

 - Removing start screen watermark (this costs money :fw_nofwoompdespair)

 ## Get Started
+ArcViewer is available both in the browser, and as a desktop app.

+To use ArcViewer in your browser, simply visit [the github.io page](https://allpoland.github.io/ArcViewer/).

-ArcViewer is currently only available as a desktop application.
-A browser port is in-progress, but for now, simply download the latest release from the [Releases](https://github.com/AllPoland/ArcViewer/releases) page and unzip the contents to a new folder.
+To use ArcViewer as a desktop app, download the latest release from the [the releases page](https://github.com/AllPoland/ArcViewer/releases) and extract the contents to a new folder.

+**Don't know which one to use?** Check out an explanation of both versons [here](https://github.com/AllPoland/ArcViewer/wiki/Which-Version-Should-I-Use).

 ## For Developers
 ArcViewer is developed in Unity version 2021.3.20

-Development and build guides will be written to help contributors ~~when I feel like it~~ soon:tm:.
+For more info on setting up your environment, contributing, and reporting bugs, check out the [Developer Guide](DEVELOPERS.md).

 ### License
 Bear in mind that ArcViewer is licensed under the [GNU General Public License v3.0](LICENSE).